Homebrew/brew.sh/README.md

 2. Copy index.html as index_{langcode}.html
 3. Change the values of the strings to the translated strings.

-You can see the translated webpage by running `jekyll --server` and opening http://localhost:4000/
+You can see the translated webpage by running `jekyll serve` and opening http://localhost:4000/